 Acute Respiratory Distress Syndrome (ARDS)

-Acute respiratory distress syndrome (ARDS) is a critical and potentially fatal lung condition characterized by severe inflammation and fluid accumulation in the lungs, resulting in respiratory failure.
-Our company stands at the forefront of pioneering research in the realm of diagnosing and treating rare ailments like ARDS, offering comprehensive services tailored to meet your specific research requirements.
+Acute respiratory distress syndrome (ARDS) is another serious, potentially life-threatening condition of the lungs, involving high levels of inflammation and excess fluid in the lungs that leads to respiratory failure.
+Our company is active in the pioneering research of diagnosing and treating rare diseases like ARDS.
+We are ready to fulfill your specific research needs.

 Introduction to ARDS

-Acute respiratory distress syndrome (ARDS) presents as a syndrome marked by widespread inflammation and edema within the lungs, ultimately culminating in acute respiratory failure.
-The incidence of ARDS falls within a range of approximately 10.1 to 86.2 cases per 100,000 person-years.
-The condition is typified by the inflammatory response within the lungs, leading to the buildup of fluid in the alveoli, compromising the effective exchange of oxygen and carbon dioxide (Fig.1).
+Acute respiratory distress syndrome (ARDS) ARDS is a syndrome that has broad spectrum inflammation and edema within the lungs, leading to acute respiratory failure.
+The world average incidence of ARDS is within the range of 10.1 to 86.2 cases per 100,000 person-years, that is roughly 4,800 – 39,500 people in USA each year.
+ARDS is characterized by an inflammatory response in the lung parenchyma resulting in the accumulation of fluid in the alveolar spaces and a failure in the respiration oxygen and carbon dioxide exchanges in the body.

 Pathogenesis of ARDS